Dorado barrio-pueblo

-Dorado barrio-pueblo is a barrio and the administrative center (seat) of Dorado, a municipality of Puerto Rico.
+Dorado barrio-pueblo is a barrio and the administrative center (seat) of Dorado, a municipality in Puerto Rico.
 Its population in 2010 was 780.
-It is one of the 6 barrios in the municipality of Dorado, Puerto Rico, along with Espinosa, Higuillar, Maguayo, Mameyal and Río Lajas.
+It is one of the six barrios in the municipality of Dorado, Puerto Rico, along with Espinosa, Higuillar, Maguayo, Mameyal and Río Lajas.

-As was customary in Spain, in Puerto Rico, the municipality has a barrio called pueblo which contains a central plaza, the municipal buildings (city hall), and a Catholic church.
+As was customary in Spain, the municipality in Puerto Rico has a barrio called pueblo which contains a central plaza, the municipal buildings (city hall), and a Catholic church.
 Fiestas patronales (patron saint festivals) are held in the central plaza every year.